- Version Introduced:10.8.1

 Edited features are returned in the spatial reference of the feature service as defined by the services spatialReference object or by the spatialReference value of the layers extent object.

-The default for this parameter is none, which does not include editedFeatures values.
+The default value is none, which does not include editedFeatures values.

 The following examples demonstrate generating all intersections or for a selection set.